 - Increase the consumption of fresh fruits, vegetables, grains, seeds, and nuts.

-- Eat more fish and fish oils, onions, garlic, olives, olive oil, herbs, spices, yogurt, fiber, and tofu or other soy products.
+- Eat more fish and fish oils, onions, garlic, olives, olive oil, herbs, spices, yogurt, fibre, and tofu or other soy products.

 - Sea vegetables, such as kelp and dulse, replenish the body with minerals like magnesium, potassium, calcium, iodine, and iron.